 - To decide who deals with the card, place the pile of cards face down and each player needs to pick one card.

 - The one with the lower value becomes the dealer.
 Subsequently, the losing player in each game becomes the dealer in the next.

-- 10 cards each are dealt to both the players and the remaining cards are put aside face-down (except the first card) forming the stock pile.
+- 10 cards each are dealt with by both the players and the remaining cards are put aside face-down (except the first card) forming the stockpile.

 Step 2.
 Get Playing